wuji3/visiondk/README.md

 ## What's New
+- [Oct.
+2024]  [Content-Based Image Retrieval(CBIR)](models/faceX/README.md) has been supported 🚀️️!
+We provide Convnext as backbone, and give useful tools to evaluate.
 - [Apr.
 2024]  [Face Recognition Task(FRT)](models/faceX/README.md) is supported now 🚀️️!
 We provide ResNet, EfficientNet, and Swin Transformer as backbone; As for head, ArcFace, CircleLoss, MegFace and MV Softmax could be used for training. **Note**: partial implementation refers to [JD-FaceX](https://github.com/JDAI-CV/FaceX-Zoo)
 - [Jun.
 2023]  [Image Classification Task(ICT)](models/classifier/README.md) has launched 🚀️️!
 Supporting many powerful strategies, such as progressive learning, online enhancement, beautiful training interface, exponential moving average, etc. The models are fully integrated into torchvision.
 - [May.
 2023]  The first initialization version of Vision.